The Retinoid Family

 Retinol esters (“the baby”) the least potent and most gentle form of the vitamin A derivative.

-Retinol is a non-prescription retinoid that the skin has to convert into its active form retinoic acid (tretinoin) before it can start working its anti-aging magic
+Retinol (“the little sister) is a non-prescription retinoid that the skin has to convert into its active form retinoic acid (tretinoin) before it can start working its anti-aging magic.

-Retin-A (Tretinoin) is a prescription strength, higher concentration retinoic acid that is already in its active state so when it is applied topically to the skin, it begins working right away.
+Retin-A aka Tretinoin (“the daddy”) is a prescription-strength, higher concentration retinoic acid that is already in its active state so when it is applied topically to the skin, it begins working right away.
 It tends to be good for people who have oily, more tolerant skin.

-Both retinol and retinaldehyde are good for people who have sensitive skin.
+Both retinol and retinaldehyde are great options for people who have sensitive skin.
 Personally, I have found retinaldehydes to be better tolerated than retinols in the majority of my patients — and an added bonus is that retinaldehyde is gentle enough to be used around the eyes and on the neck + chest.
-This is our favorite retinaldehyde that also has antioxidants and peptides in it.
+RetinAL Skin Therapy is our favorite retinaldehyde that also has antioxidants and peptides in it.

 Why you should even use a retinoid at all?
 Read more here!

 Tips on how to start using retinoids:

 - Only use them at night and start with no more than 3 nights a week.